The Data Center Rundown

 Large-scale AI cloud investments

-Blackstone is investing $5 billion in an artificial intelligence cloud venture in partnership with Google, signaling a major commitment to AI infrastructure.
+Blackstone is committing $5 billion to an artificial intelligence cloud venture in partnership with Google.

 Read at Bisnow→